Skip to content

 Area of Expertise

-• Modelling of stroke, parkinson and Alzheimer disease
+• Modelling of stroke, Parkinson’s and Alzheimer’s disease

 • Neuroinflammatory cascade in neurodegeneration